bartuspan/ubik/README.md

 # Ubik 0.2.0

 Ubik is my personal library of theme-agnostic hacks and snippets for WordPress.
 It is designed to be lightweight with no options screen or user interface of any kind.
 All options are handled by a single configuration file.
 The goal is to build on core WordPress functionality rather than writing a bloated, sprawling plugin with far too many moving parts.
-Even so, Ubik does a lot; it's like a Swiss army knife.
+Even so, Ubik does a lot; it's meant to be the Swiss army knife of WordPress plugins.